 An elite, historically competent institution like the RBI may weather the disruption.
 Potentially more harmful, in my view, are the ramifications for everyday functions of the state.
 Take tax collection, for example.
 Recently released data show that only 1 percent of Indians paid income taxes in 2013.
 India’s tax to GDP ratio of 16.6 percent is much lower than the 21 percent average for emerging economies and 34 percent for OECD countries.
 The state’s ability to catch and punish tax evasion is demonstrably weak, a problem that demonetization cannot tackle on its own.
 Tax collection agencies are in need of painstaking reform, not only in terms of hiring more personnel but in establishing professional norms of conduct.
 Taxation capacity depends on societal compliance, which turns on the trust that citizens have in public institutions.
 Modi has himself acknowledged the “trust deficit” between tax agencies and the taxpayer, owing to the culture of “harassment” among tax officials.
 His government has the opportunity to reform tax agencies in a professional direction.
 Yet, the very motivation to enact visible, disruptive policy measures runs counter to the complicated, long-term endeavor of state-building.
 In the end, if demonetization “works” electorally, one must ask whether it comes at the cost of India’s institutions.

-Akshay Mangla is an Assistant Professor at Harvard Business School, where he teaches in the Business, Government, and International Economy Unit.
+Akshay Mangla is an Assistant Professor of Business Administration at Harvard Business School, where he teaches in the Business, Government, and International Economy Unit.